estepona/dev-env-setup/README.md

 `sudo apt install zsh`, then set it as default shell with `chsh -s $(which zsh)`

+### Nerd Fonts

+Required to customize zsh.
+Download and install one (i.e. Hack) from https://github.com/ryanoasis/nerd-fonts/releases.

 ### Config

 `zsh`, choose **2**